d6lts/cck/README.txt

 Content Construction Kit
 ------------------------

+NOTE: Install the advanced_help module (http://drupal.org/project/advanced_help)
+to access more help (writing still in progress...)

 To install, place the entire CCK folder into your modules directory.
 Go to Administer -> Site building -> Modules and enable the Content module and one or more field type modules: